 Public health considerations

-Increasingly, directly observed therapy (DOT) is becoming part of optimal patient case management; DOT involves supervision by public health personnel of the ingestion of every dose of drug.
-DOT increases the likelihood that the full treatment course will be completed from 61% to 86% (91% with enhanced DOT, in which incentives and enablers such as transportation vouchers, child care, outreach workers, and meals are provided).
+Increasingly, directly observed therapy (DOT) is part of optimal patient case management; DOT involves supervision by public health personnel (ideally not family members) of the ingestion of every dose of drug.
+DOT increases the likelihood from 61% to 86% that the full treatment course will be completed.
+Enhanced DOT, in which incentives and enablers such as transportation vouchers, child care, outreach workers, and meals are provided, increases the likelihood to 91%.

 DOT is particularly important